rayai-labs/raybox/README.md

 raybox login
 ```

-This will open your browser to authenticate and save your API key.
+This will open your browser to authenticate.
+After logging in, you'll receive an API key which will be saved locally at `~/.raybox/config.json`.

 ### Use the SDK